rsdoiel/antenna/socal_north.md

 ---

-## Several dogs were reported killed by a mystery illness after visiting Venice Canals, prompting public health warnings
+## What to know about mysterious deaths of dogs recently walked in the Venice Canals

 date: 2025-07-30, updated: 2025-07-30, from: The LAist